Ricky5panish/Ricky5panish.github.io/pe-runtime-crypter.md

 - Hardcoded encryption keys are also horrible for security.
 I strongly recommend to use functions for building such sensible data at runtime.
 - A different technique to run our PE could also decrease the detection rate because process hollowing is already noticeable.
 - Adding a code signature to our stub also makes the application look more serious to AVs.
-- Theoretically you could also program the whole stub in another more exotic language like GoLang.
+- Theoretically we could program the whole stub in another more exotic language like GoLang.

 - To avoid dynamic analysis like sandboxing we can take a look at the hardware specifications of the system at the beginning of our stub.
 So we can prevent further execution of our code if...